 Emphasis in selection is given to established aquatic scientists whose work is recognized for its importance and long-term influence.
 Candidates should have more than 25 years experience beyond the date of their most advanced degree.
 This award is open to pairs of individuals where joint work has been of a long-term, sustained collaborative effort.

 Each nomination must be supported by a letter (not to exceed two pages) on qualifications.
 Ideally this letter should include statements that would form the basis of the citation and the presentation speech at the ASLO meeting.
 The nomination package may also include a list of important publications and other pertinent information, but in total this package shall be no more than 3 pages.
 The nomination should also be supported by 3 letters of endorsement of no more than 1 page each.
 These letters should indicate the breadth of support for the nominees and the perspectives of different individuals to clearly indicate the breadth of contributions of the nominee.

-Bo Barker Jørgensen (2016), for fundamental contributions to unraveling the ecology and biogeochemical interactions of microbes in environments ranging from surface sediments to the deep biosphere.
+Bo Barker Jørgensen (2017), for fundamental contributions to unraveling the ecology and biogeochemical interactions of microbes in environments ranging from surface sediments to the deep biosphere.
+View award presentation

 Evelyn Sherr and Barry Sherr (2016), for their lifetime research on food-web interactions, protists, and the factors controlling the activity, growth, and survival of aquatic microorganisms.View award presentation

 David Schindler (2015) is recognized for his unfaltering record of revolutionary limnological research that addressed the most important aquatic environmental issues of our time.
 View award presentation

 Gene E. Likens (2014), for his extraordinary long-term contributions to the fields of limnology and oceanography–including research, education, and service within and beyond the aquatic sciences community.
 View award presentation